Pacific Spiny Cockle Shell

 Pacific Spiny Cockle Shell, Dallocardia quadragenaria

-The Pacific Spiny Cockle, Dallocardia quadragenaria (Conrad, 1837), is a bivalve mollusk that is a member of the Cardiidae Family of Cockles and True Cockles.
-This shell has many common names, including: Giant Pacific Cockle, Spiny Prickly Cockle, and Spiny Cockle (Pacific).
-The shell is very inflated with a rounded quadrilateral profile.
+Description: The Pacific Spiny Cockle shell is very inflated with a rounded quadrilateral profile.
+Both ends are well rounded, with the posterior slightly flattened.
 The exterior has approximately 40 radiating ribs, which extend to the margins, causing the margins to be scalloped.
 The ribs are sculpted with small, sharp, tubercles.
 These shells are yellowish to brownish in color.
-The inside is white.
-Pacific Spiny Cockles are large bivalves, reaching a maximum of 13.0 cm (5 inches) in length and 12 cm (4.7 inches) in height.
+The inside is white, with orange at the margins.
+Pacific Spiny Cockles are large bivalves, reaching a maximum of 13 cm (5.1 inches) in length and 12 cm (4.7 inches) in height.

-Synonyms include Cardium arenatum, Cardium luteolabrum, Cardium quadragenarium, and Trachycardium quadrgenarium.
+Synonyms: Cardium arenatum, Cardium luteolabrum, Cardium quadragenarium, and Trachycardium quadrgenarium.